 You Can Create Legal Documents to Protect a Disabled Individual and Allow Them to Be Financially Secure and More Independent

 There are many reasons to create a plan for the benefit of a special needs and/or disabled person.
-It will be my pleasure to explain them to you face to face.
+It will be my pleasure to explain them to you face-to-face.
 Here are some of the benefits I explain to clients when they come to see me.
-I have bullet pointed them for you here and then I go onto explaining each point in much greater detail on the pages that follow.
+I have bullet-pointed them for you here, and then I go on to explain each point in much greater detail on the following pages.

 - The person with the disability will keep his/her income (SSI or SSD) and health care benefits, including Medicaid and Medicare.